suedama1756/PhotonJS.Build/README.md

 Output Formats
 --------------

-By default, the module produced will support all available formats (current AMD & Global).
+By default, the module produced will support all available formats (current 'amd' & 'global').
 To manually specify which formats the module should support use the --formats command line option.

 Example:

     node build-js.js --jsm Examples/Example1/module.jsm --add-source-map-directive
-        --configuration debug --formats Amd
+        --configuration debug --formats amd

 Advanced AMD RequireJS Options
 ----------------------------